martinthomson/quic-tls/draft-thomson-quic-tls.md

    receive packets on the address it claims to have (see {{source-address}}).

  * A pre-shared key mode can be used for subsequent handshakes to avoid public key operations.
-This is the basis for 0-RTT, even if the remainder of the connection is protected by a new Diffie-Hellman exchange.
+This is the basis for 0-RTT data, even if the remainder of the connection is protected by a new Diffie-Hellman exchange.

 # TLS in Stream 1